iivanic/DataChief/Case study Barrique Works LLC.md

 ##What they do?

-Barrique Works LLC (BW) is company that produces barrels for winemakers.
+Barrique Works LLC (BW) is company that produces oak barrels for winemakers.

 ##Simplified company organization structure: